cbrands/explore_weather_trends/README.md

 * The global temperature have been ricing from early 20th century.
 * After a small plateau in the seventies the global temperature has been increasing at an even higher rate.
 * The temperature in Amsterdam follow the global trends and is ricing also.
+* The last 20 years the difference between Amsterdam and global temperatures ranged from 0.64 to 1.11 with an average of 0.87.